krishnaku/pypcalc/pcalc/docs/substack/measuring_flow_with_sample_paths.md

 N(t) = \#\{\, i : t_i \leq t \,\}, \quad t \geq 0
 $$

 Put simply, $N(t)$ gives the total number of events observed up to time $t$.

 As shown in [@fig:counting-sample-path], each realization of $N(t)$, obtained by applying this function to an event log, is a **sample path**: a non-decreasing, integer-valued, right-continuous function of time.

 ![A sample path for the counting process $N(t)$](../../assets/pandoc/counting_process_sample_path.png){#fig:counting-sample-path}

-As a very straightforward instance of applying sample path analysis, El-Taha and Stidham [@eltaha1999] show the well-known result that the long-run arrival rate of items to a queue is equal to the reciprocal of the long-run average interarrival time, provided both limits exist.
+As a very basic application of sample path analysis, El-Taha and Stidham [@eltaha1999] show the well-known result that the long-run arrival rate of items to a queue is equal to the reciprocal of the long-run average interarrival time, provided both limits exist.

 This is one of the simplest possible relationships between a long-run time average (the arrival rate) and a sample average (the mean interarrival time).
-In many ways, the proof of this claim provides the template for proving similar relationships, such as Little's Law, so it can be instructive to understand it.
+In many ways, the statement and proof of this claim provide the template for understanding the difference between time averages and sample averages, as well as for establishing more general relationships such as Little's Law.

+### An example - Deployments and Deployment Frequency

+To keep things concrete, let’s take a software example.
+Suppose the events are deployments of an application to production.
+The result is saying that the deployment frequency is the inverse of the mean time between deployments.
+Now this may seem obvious, but there are several subtleties involved in defining and measuring these terms—subtleties that become even more important for complex processes.

+Formally, the arrival rate (deployment frequency) is defined as
+$$
+\lambda = \lim_{t \to \infty} \frac{N(t)}{t},
+$$
+where $N(t)$ is the number of events up to time $t$.

+The mean time between arrivals (deployments) is defined as
+$$
+\bar{w} = \lim_{k \to \infty} \frac{T_k}{k},
+$$
+where $T_k$ is the timestamp of the $k$-th event.
+Although $T_k/k$ looks like a time value divided by an index, note that $T_k$ is the sum of the first $k$ interarrival times.
+Dividing this cumulative total by $k$ gives the arithmetic average of those interarrival durations.

+$\frac{N(t)}{t}$ is a different kind of quantity: it is the cumulative count of events normalized by elapsed time.
+Its value depends on the time horizon over which it is measured, and in general the limit as $t \to \infty$ need not exist.
+When the limit does exist, it defines the long-run arrival rate $\lambda$.

+The key sample path result is:

+$$
+\frac{N(t)}{t} \to \lambda \quad \text{as } t \to \infty
+\qquad \text{if and only if} \qquad
+\frac{T_k}{k} \to \frac{1}{\lambda} \quad \text{as } k \to \infty.
+$$

+In words: the time average converges to a finite value $\lambda$ if and only if the sample average of the inter-arrival times converges to $1/\lambda$.
+In our deployment example, this is a result that links the *deployment rate* to the *average time between deployments*.

+Like a lot of sample path results we will see, this looks somewhat obvious, and you would not be wrong to wonder what the big deal is.
+So lets explore this a bit more closely.
+What we are saying here is that any sequence of timestamps has some internal consistency in the way time averages and sample average behave.
+We will see that Little's Law and  its generalizations are simply more elaborate versions of the same underlying principle.

+This result has many practical, operational uses in software development.
+As we review these, you'll notice a pattern emerge about how we will generalize these results.

 But our focus here is not on the proofs themselves, so we will not dwell on this aspect further, and will jump straight to defining the kind of marked point